Contest Instructions

 • Advisors can verify submission status 24-48 hours after the contest ends.

-• Results will be published on the contest website by 31 May 2026.
+• Results will be published on the contest website in December 2026.

 Important Notes